- Per-user services are created at logon and managed from Registry templates.

 Add-AppxPackage -DisableDevelopmentMode -Register "C:\\Program Files\\WindowsApps\\Microsoft.WindowsStore_22404.1401.2.0_x64__8wekyb3d8bbwe\\AppxManifest.xml"

-Also check the services: “Client Licensing Service (ClipSVC)” and “AppX Deployment Service (AppXSVC)”.
-If they are stopped or disabled, Store may crash.
+Also check the services: “Customer Licensing Service (ClipSVC)” and “AppX Deployment Service (AppXSVC)”.
+If they are stopped or disabled, the Store may fail.

 Install and uninstall Windows services (for developers)

-If you're developing a service using the .NET Framework, you can install it using InstallUtil.exe or PowerShell.
+If you're developing a service with the .NET Framework, you can install it using InstallUtil.exe or PowerShell.
 First, add the service installer to your project in Visual Studio.
-Note that it does not run with F5; you have to install it first..
+Note that it doesn't run with F5; it must be installed first.

-With InstallUtil.exe (from the Symbol of the system (for Visual Studio developers): Go to the compiled executable folder and run the tool by passing the project .exe.
-InstallUtil is located in %WINDIR%\Microsoft.NET\Framework\\ .
-If not in PATH, use the full path.
+Using InstallUtil.exe (from the Visual Studio Developer Command Prompt ): navigate to the folder of the compiled executable and run the tool, passing the project's .exe file.
+InstallUtil is located in %WINDIR%\Microsoft.NET\Framework\<version>.
+If it's not in your PATH, use the full path.

 # Instalar